jacdals97/MLops_emotions/reports/README.md

 * make requirements
 * make dev_requirements

+We have also built a docker images that replicate the environment neccessary for training the model and serving the model.

 ### Question 5

 > **We expect that you initialized your project using the cookiecutter template.
 Explain the overall structure of your**